imliuyzh/lfs101x-notes/chapter12.md

 which feeds the values of the `SDIRS` and `KROOT` environment variables to the command `make modules_install`.

-## The HOME Variable
+### The `HOME` Variable
-HOME is an environment variable that represents the home (or login) directory of the user. cd without arguments will change the current working directory to the value of HOME.
-Note the tilde character (~) is often used as an abbreviation for $HOME.
-Thus, cd $HOME and cd ~ are completely equivalent statements.
+`HOME` is an environment variable that represents the home directory of the user. `cd` without arguments will change the current working directory to the value of `HOME`.
+Also, the tilde character (`~`) is often used as an abbreviation for `$HOME`.

-## The PATH Variable
+### The `PATH` Variable
-PATH is an ordered list of directories (the path) which is scanned when a command is given to find the appropriate program or script to run.
-Each directory in the path is separated by colons (:).
-A null (empty) directory name (or ./) indicates the current directory at any given time.
+`PATH` is an ordered list of directories which is scanned when a command is given to find the appropriate program or script to run.
+Each directory in the path is separated by colons (`:`).

+A null (empty) directory name (or `./`) indicates the current directory at any given time.
 - `:path1:path2`
 - `path1::path2`

-In the first example, there is a null directory before the first colon (:).
-Similarly, there is a null directory between path1 and path2 in the next example.
+In the first example, there is a null directory before the first colon.
+Similarly, there is a null directory between `path1` and `path2` in the next example.

-To prefix a private bin directory to your path:
+To prefix a private `bin` directory to your path:

 ```
 $ export PATH=$HOME/bin:$PATH